Treasury yields rise, U.S. stocks hit new highs; dollar weakens - Up News Info

 That has stoked fears “that in the fall, we might be shutting down again,” said Tom di Galoma, managing director at Seaport Global Holdings in New York.

-The fear is partly offset by ultra-easy monetary policy from major central banks.
-But that could be tapered if inflation picks up.
+Aligned against such fears: loose monetary policy from major central banks.
+But that support may vanish if inflation spikes.

-After dipping sharply over the early part of the week, yields on 10-year Treasury notes were up on Friday by 7.2 basis points to 1.360%, well above the 4-1/2 month low of 1.25% hit on Thursday.

-In Europe, safe-haven German Bund yields ticked higher but were still eyeing the biggest two-week drop since March 2020 as investors eyed a likely longer road to economic recovery.

 (Additional reporting by Simon Jessop Abhinav Ramnarayan, Swati Pandey and Sujata Rao; Editing by Timothy Heritage, William Maclean and Chizu Nomiyama)